atilaneves/reggae/doc/basics.md

     -- Lua
     target = reggae.Target("foo.o", "dmd -of$out -c $in", reggae.Target("foo.d"))

-In general outputs and dependencies are arrays, but since it's more common for both of them to only contain one element, the constructor allows it to be called as above.
+In general outputs and dependencies are arrays/lists, but since it's more common for both of them to only contain one element, the constructor allows it to be called as above.

 Implicit dependencies are files that, when changed, should cause the target to be rebuilt but that